 - Store pumpkin energy balls in an airtight container.
 Keep in the refrigerator for up to 1 week or store in the freezer for up to 3 months.

-- If your dough is too dry and having a difficult time sticking together, add 1/2 to 1 tbsp water or melted coconut oil and process again.
+- If your dough is too dry and having a difficult time sticking together, add ½ to 1 tablespoon water or melted coconut oil and process again.
 This will add more moisture and the dough should easily come together.

 - If you aren’t a fan of pumpkin spice, use less ginger or omit it completely.